navarazavi/pipets-to-profits/README.md

 📌 **Objective:** Reduce costs and improve efficiency in laboratory pipet distribution through supply chain optimization.

 ##  Problem Statement
-A life sciences company faced **high distribution costs** and **inefficiencies in pipet supply chain logistics**, impacting revenue and customer satisfaction.
+A life sciences company faced **high distribution costs** and **inefficiencies in pipet supply chain logistics**, leading to over-ordering habits and high shipping costs.
+To improve ordering efficiency while reducing cost, further analysis was integral to finding where and how we could optimize all processes.

 ## Approach
 Using **Lean Six Sigma principles, data analysis, and supply chain modeling**, I: